18.104.22.168 Bereavement payment provisions for single pensioners

 If the instalment after the date of death has not been paid or has been returned, the public trustee should be paid that amount upon request.

-Explanation: The public trustee routinely writes to the Department about particular pensioners, enquiring whether:
+Explanation: The public trustee routinely writes to Services Australia about particular pensioners, enquiring whether:

-- money is owed to the pensioner by the Department, OR
+- money is owed to the pensioner by the Commonwealth, OR

 The bereavement provisions in the SSAct provide that if a payment is made to an appropriate person following the death of a single pensioner, the Commonwealth is not liable to any action, claim or demand for any further payment.

-Explanation: This means that once the payment has been made, the Department is not expected to adjudicate between competing claims about who should have received the payment.
+Explanation: This means that once the payment has been made, the Commonwealth is not expected to adjudicate between competing claims about who should have received the payment.

 Community group acts as executor